Agentless migration of VMware VMs

 Review the configuration details and click FINISH.

-Once the deployment is complete, right-click the VMware agentless connector and choose Power > Power On.
+After the deployment is complete, right-click the VMware agentless connector and select Power > Power On.

-Configure the network environment to ensure that the created VMware agentless connector can connect to port 443 (default) of vCenter and port 902 (default) of the ESXi host where the VM to be migrated resides.
+Configure your network to allow the VMware agentless connector to connect to port 443 (default) of vCenter and port 902 (default) of the ESXi host that contains the virtual machine to be migrated.

-On the Summary tab, you can obtain the IP address of the VMware agentless connector.
+On the Summary tab, find the IP address of the VMware agentless connector.

 Import the VMware agentless connector OVA template into your ESXi environment to deploy the VMware agentless connector.
-The following steps use ESXi 7.0 as an example:
+The following example uses ESXi 7.0:

 Log in to VMware ESXi.
 Right-click Virtual Machines and click Create/Register VM.